fabianmoss/gamuth/musictheory/docs/source/index.rst

 but an in-depth introduction into the structures of Western music, built axiomatically from tones and their relations.
 The logo, a `hemidemisemiquaver`_ (or a sixty-fourth note), symbolically reflects this level of difficulty.
-A PDF version of the contents of this page can be found :download:`here <_static/musictheory.pdf>`.

 .. _hemidemisemiquaver: https://en.wikipedia.org/wiki/Sixty-fourth_note